 Minimizes Pressure Ulcers

-This tells you the percent of residents who suffered from a pressure ulcer.
-Pressure ulcers are considered by many experts to be an indicator of nursing care at a nursing home.
-Pressure ulcers, also called bed sores, are often the result of residents staying in one position for too long.
+This tells you the percentage of residents who have had a pressure ulcer.
+Pressure ulcers are considered to be an indicator of the quality of nursing care at a nursing home.
+Pressure ulcers, also known as bed sores, are routinely caused by patients staying in one position for too long.

 Minimizes Serious Falls